TABConf/6.tabconf.com/faq.md

 ***

-### How much does a TABConf 2023 ticket cost?

-Tickets started at $69.420 in November 2022 and are now selling for $121.00.
-Buy yours before the price goes up.

-### What is TABConf 2023 refund policy ticket cost?
+### What is TABConf 6 refund policy ticket cost?

-The tickets for TABConf 2023 are <u>nonrefundable</u>.
+The tickets for TABConf 6 are <u>nonrefundable</u>.
 You can transfer your ticket to someone else if you cannot attend by emailing hello@tabconf.com and CCing the person you are transferring it to.

 ***